aafent/FAST.FBasic/FAST.FBasicInterpreter/Documents/FBasicManual.md

 Libraries are add-ons to the main FBASIC Interpreter that provide **functions**, **statements**, and **variables** (or **constants**).
 You can only enable a library during the interpreter's initialization, before you run the FBASIC program.
 Implementing a library is incredibly easy; refer to the how-to manual for more information.

-**Strings Library**
+*   **Buildins Libray:** contains the very basic functions are available to the FBASIC programing language, without the need to enable it.
+There is switch that the developer can disable that code.
+*   **Buildins Collections Library:**  contains the very basic functions and statements for collections manipulation.
+It is enabled by default but the developer can disable that code.

-The name of this library is: _FBasicStringFunctions_ and for further information see the _Functions_ section of this document.
+*   **Strings Library:** The name of this library is: _FBasicStringFunctions_ and for further information see the _Functions_ section of this document.

-**Mathimatical Library**

-The name of this library is: _FBasicMathFunctions_ and for further information see the _Functions_ section of this document.
+*   **Mathematical Library:** The name of this library is: _FBasicMathFunctions_ and for further information see the _Functions_ section of this document.
+*   **Date and Time Library:** The name of this library is: _FBasicDateFunctions_ and for further information see the _Functions_ section of this document.

 ### SQL Data Provider